Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Empirical Evaluation

 \subsubsection{Qualitative Results}

 In a qualitative analysis, we let the models write the same text of a given paragraph in a specific writing style. \Cref{fig:quali} showcases two samples picked at random.
 In contrast to state-of-the-art methods, our method shows a consistent writing style, which is closer to the given style input and thus also closer to the original genuine sample (s.\ bottom of \cref{fig:quali}).
 A general problem among all approaches seems to be the wrong selection of glyphs, which are still not close enough to the style sample.
+Note that background artifacts around the paragraph and also around words stem from the IAM dataset.
+The model only reproduces this style pattern from the genuine data.